microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Add-WinGetSource.md

 ```

 ### -Type

-Type of the source.
-Most sources will be "Microsoft.Rest".
-The WinGet community repository is "Microsoft.PreIndexed.Package".
+The type of the WinGet source.
+Most sources will be `Microsoft.Rest`.
+The WinGet community
+repository is `Microsoft.PreIndexed.Package`.

 ```yaml
 Type: System.String